microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Long Rest:** Resting for at least 4 hours constitutes a long rest.
 A long rest cures most short-term status effects, and is otherwise functionally identical to a short rest.

-While resting, characters heal HP equal to `STR bonus + Physical` per hour of rest.
+While resting, characters heal HP equal to `STR bonus + 1d8` per hour of rest.
 Bandages and other healing items usually require that a character take at least a short rest to heal HP.
 Healing items that require a rest are not affected by arcane/divine influence.

 Spellcasters regain MP equal to `MIND bonus + 1d6` per hour of rest.
 A long rest restores all of a character's Magic Points.